Huzaifa57/Huzaifa57/README.md

 ### Hi there 👋

+Here are some things that may tell u about me:

-🔭 I’m currently working on my FYP
+- 🔭 I’m currently working on my FYP
-🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js
-📫 How to reach me: shuzaifa222@gmail.com
+- 📫 How to reach me: shuzaifa222@gmail.com
-⚡ Fun fact: Drinking coffee can prevent depression. ...
+- ⚡ Fun fact: Drinking coffee can prevent depression. ...

 <!--
 **Huzaifa57/Huzaifa57** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.